defano/jmonet/README.md

 #### My canvas isn't getting garbage collected.
 This library has a memory leak.

-The canvas registers itself as a listener to global event dispatchers so that you don't have to.
+The `JMonetCanvas` registers itself as a listener to global event dispatchers so that you don't have to.
 Unfortunately, that means it'll never get cleaned up.

 When you're done with a canvas, call `.dispose()` on the canvas object to allow the JVM to garbage collect it.